Malta in the Eurovision Song Contest 2006: Background

-For the 2006 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 18 August 2005.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2006 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2006 contest on 18 August 2005.
+The Maltese broadcaster had selected its entry consistently through a national final procedure, a method that was continued for its 2006 participation.